bva-shopify-discounts/32degrees/README.md

 ## Shipping Discount Campaign Templates

+There is currently only a need for one type of shipping campaign, so there is only one file to edit and no build command to run for the shipping discounts.

+The customer can get a percent off certain shipping methods if their order is over a certain price total.

-As stated above, there is currently only one type of shipping campaign.
-These are the available customizations that can be changed directly in the `shipping_script.rb` file.
+These are the available customizations that can be changed directly in the `shipping_script.rb` file and then copied and pasted into the Shopify Script Editor under the Shipping tab.

+#### Example: Get 25% off on orders over $32 if they ship with Priority Mail.

 ```
 SHIPPING_RATES_TO_DISCOUNT = ['Priority Mail']